yuhonghong66/kkulma.github.io/_posts/2017-04-24-determining-optimal-number-of-clusters-in-your-data.md

 So if you have a better explanation or better materials.. send them over!

-In our particular case, this algorithm identified
+In our particular case, this algorithm identified..
+15 clusters!

 ``` r
 library(apcluster)